Please read our Financial Aid Handbook to further understand the financial aid process and your rights and responsibilities.

-The Monterey Institute of International Studies policy on Satisfactory Academic Progress exceeds the Federal minimum standards and defines Good Academic Standing as:
+The Middlebury Institute of International Studies policy on Satisfactory Academic Progress exceeds the Federal minimum standards and defines Good Academic Standing as:

 When the student's cumulative Grade Point Average (GPA) is on track to reach the required GPA of 3.00 to graduate and all of the following conditions are met:

 - No grade of “C” has been received in any course taken that semester.